davis-mwangi/Eazy-Booking/README.md

 A Simple Conference booking  app built with NodeJs/ExpressJs  and Postgres Database

 ## Technologies ##
 Node Js
-Express Framewwork
+Express Framework
 PostgreSQL

 ## How to run the APP ##